Agave nectar vs Honey - Health impact and Nutrition Comparison

 Carbohydrates are naturally the main ingredient of honey and agave nectar.

-A serving of honey contains more carbohydrates than agave nectar does.
-Around 76g of carbohydrates can be found in a 100g serving of agave nectar, while a 100g of honey contains 82g of carbs.
+The same serving size of honey contains more carbohydrates than agave nectar does.
+Around 76g of carbohydrates can be found in a 100g serving of agave nectar, while 100g of honey contains 82g of carbs.

 The composition of carbohydrates in both agave nectar and honey is dominated by sugars, with very little dietary fiber.